 - The value of the gift or bequest received from a nonresident alien or a foreign estate—which includes gifts or bequests received from foreign persons related to the nonresident alien individual or foreign estate—must exceed $100,000 as of 2021.

-The second is that the value of the gifts received from foreign corporations or foreign partnerships must exceed $16,388 as of 2019.
+- The value of the gifts received from foreign corporations or foreign partnerships must exceed $16,815 as of tax year 2021.
 This value is adjusted annually for inflation.

 When IRS Form 3520 Is Due

 IRS Form 3520 should generally be filed by the 15th day of the fourth month following the end of the recipient's tax year.
 This works out to April 15 for most taxpayers—the same time your 1040 return is due.

-For example, $120,000 in foreign gifts and bequests received during 2019 should be reported on IRS Form 3520 on or before April 15, 2020, provided that you haven't requested an extension to file your 2019 personal income tax return.
-If so, Form 3520 would be due by the 15th day of the tenth month, or October 15.
+If you request an extension to file your personal income tax return, Form 3520 would be due by the 15th day of the tenth month, or October 15.

 Penalties for Not Timely Filing